FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+It is supposed to alert the user when they are being too loud.
 1. When does it fail?
+It fails when the microphone is too far away from the noise source, or when it mistakes noises outside of your apartment as your own noises.
+It is also possible the user fails to see the alert.
 1. When it fails, why does it fail?
+It is too far away from the noise source, or it is misclassifying the source of the noise (noise is not coming from your apartment).
+Also, the user may forget the system is running and not see the alert.
 1. Based on the behavior you have seen, what other scenarios could cause problems?
+A user is too preoccupied with their party that they are forgetting to check the system to make sure they are not getting alerts.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+If they are a responsible tenant, then yes - they will be aware of the possiblity of the system failing.
+By buying this product we assume the user is aware of the potential failures.
 1. How bad would they be impacted by a miss classification?
+Not badly, it would simply mean they quiet everyone down and it is not necessary.
+However this could put a damper on the mood of the party.
 1. How could change your interactive system to address this?
+I could connect the device to the audio source of music playing at a party, so that the device takes over the output of the speaker and everyone hears the alert to quiet down.
 1. Are there optimizations you can try to do on your sense-making algorithm.
+It could detect the distance of users such that the levels thresholds for the noise heard from the device is set that alerts are sent dependent on distance.
+If someone is close to the microphone the threshold will be greater, if someone is far from the microphone the threshold will be smaller.

 ### Part D
 ### Characterize your own Observant system